If you are looking for ways to insert the Square root symbol in Word using the keyboard, this post is for you.

 Insert Square root symbol in Word (Quick Help)

-To type the square root symbol in Word, first type the Alt code (221A), then press Alt+X to convert the code into the symbol.
+To type the square root symbol in Word on your keyboard, press down the Alt key and type the Square Root symbol alt code (i.e. 251) using the numeric keypad, then release the Alt key.
+Alternatively, for MS Word users, type the character code (221A), then press Alt+X to convert this code into the symbol.
 On Mac, press Option+V on the keyboard.

 The information above is just a quick way to perform the task.